segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 #### Why is there a schemaType validation error when I test an event?

-Typically this is a validation error and the permissions need to be re-authorized.
-Ensure the user who is authorizing has adminstration permissions.
+Typically, this is a validation error and the permissions need to be reauthorized.
+Ensure the user who is authorizing has administration permissions.

 #### Limitations on Identifiers and Traits for Google Ads Remarketing Lists with Trait Activation